 Tip for Success...Change can be scary if you are not part of it.
-Involve the past and future leaders in a positive way to gain their support.
-Involve the members in the new area to engage and empower them.
+Involve the past and future leaders in a positive way to engage and empower them.
 Make sure the issues that are important to them are part of the plan.